 Even when your cannabis cash makes it to the bank, you could face higher fees for your bank accounts than what other industries face.
 This is for a range of reasons.
 Banks have a higher burden of compliance in the cannabis industry, regardless of the cash-intensive nature of the business, which means that they are spending more time doing admin on your account.
 This goes up the more cash you’re using, with the bank required to file a Currency Transaction Report (CTR) for any cash deposit or withdrawal over $10,000.

 The best way to reduce your cost of cash is simply to reduce the amount of cash in your business, promoting cashless solutions.
 This is tricky in the cannabis industry as the branded card networks do not allow debit or credit card payments for cannabis.
 But Hypur takes compliance seriously and has a transparent solution, offering cashless payments for cannabis.
 This includes getting a legitimate merchant account, letting you accept electronic payments for cannabis.

 Customers who use Hypur pay directly from their bank accounts with an Electronic Funds Transfer (EFT).
 This cashless option reduces the high volumes of cannabis cash in your business, plus it’s fast and convenient to use.
 This means that your line speeds improve, and your employees and managers don’t spend as much time opening or closing drawers.
 As a result, your staff and management can spend more time on key parts of their jobs, making better use of your workforce.

-Additionally, customers using Hypur spend on average 20% more, boosting average transactions over $90.
-So not only could you reduce your cost of cash when you go cashless with Hypur, but you could also increase your sales and profits.
+Additionally, customers paying electronically spend on average 20% more, boosting average transactions over $90.
+So not only could you reduce your cost of cash when you go cashless with Hypur Pay or debit card processing, but you could also increase your sales and profits.